Jump to content

 1. http://cubscoutideas.com/wp-content/uploads/2014/11/Cub-Scout-Connections.pdf Here you go.

 3. Here is an idea.
 Unless the actual geography of your council's camp is the problem, why not try to improve the camp you've got.
 Send a few boys to camp staff, a crew up for a beaver day to build a new program area, have a fundraiser to add something new or improve something allready at camp.
 Too often camps close down because of a lack of attendance and funding.
 Granted I don't know the particulars of your situation but I know that your council's camp belongs to you and your troop.
-And you have a responsibilty to your current scouts and all future scouts, that will come to said camp, to m
+And you have a responsibilty to your current scouts and all future scouts, that will come to said camp, to make things better.

 6. My troop is looking to incorporate itself.
 We would like to have a buffer in case anyone sues individual leaders, they would have to sue the coroporation first.
 Becomming incorporated we could file for nonprofit 501c3 status and accept donations from local corporations.
 We would also like to prevent ourself in the unlikely event it happens from our charter organization the church from taking our money and equipment.
 How would this work from a leagal standpoint?
 Doesn't BSA Liability insurance already protect individuals from being sued.
-As far as equipment and money goes wouln't we need
+As far as equipment and money goes wouln't we need to charter ourselves to the corporation for this to work?
+Or would we have to keep separate books?
+I'm not a lawyer or accountant nor do I play one on TV so I'm asking for advice what are the benefits of incorporating and is this even legal?

 7. Just had our committee chair bail on us.
 And right before recharter time nonetheless.
 I was wondering who has the authority to select a new Committee Chair?
 Is it only the Institution Head and Chartered Org.
 Rep.?
 Or does the committee select by vote?
 How about the Scoutmaster?
 I'm just wondering who has the final say in "hiring" a new committee chair?